As/Is

 Spruce was the University

-Pinball Arcade, what I liked
+Pinball Arcade, which I liked

 to call the Universal Pinball